Georg Alexander, Duke of Mecklenburg: Post World War II

 Duke Georg Alexander studied law in Freiburg before completing his studies in banking.
-On 18 December 1950 his fathers title was confirmed by the House of Mecklenburg-Schwerin and he then assumed the style of Highness, while his status as head of the House of Mecklenburg-Strelitz was also confirmed.
+On 18 December 1950 his father's title was confirmed by the House of Mecklenburg-Schwerin and he then assumed the style of Highness, while his status as head of the House of Mecklenburg-Strelitz was also confirmed.
 At the same time the Count of Carlow title was abolished.
 Georg Alexander lived for a time in Ireland where he managed a number of properties.
 On returning to Germany he spent twenty years working for an advertising company.

 On 6 July 1963 he succeeded his father as head of the Grand Ducal house of Mecklenburg-Strelitz.
 In 1990 he moved to Mecklenburg and was given an apartment in the former grand ducal residence of Mirow Castle by the local government and he was involved in its reconstruction.
 Georg Alexander died in Mirow and was succeeded as head of the Grand Ducal house by his son Duke Borwin.